-Students will receive training in the essentials of style, syntax, and plotting for creative writing with particular attention to fiction, poetry, and script writing.
+Students will receive training in the essentials of style, syntax, and plotting for creative writing with particular attention to fiction, poetry, creative nonfiction, and script writing.
 Students can expect to write in class and share their work with peers and instructor for evaluation and guidance.
 This elective is open to juniors and seniors and does not take the place of the regular English requirement.
-Students taking the class for honors credit must have a mastery of English composition; in addition, they are required to complete a substantial independent project and to submit work for publication, such as in the school newspaper or literary magazine.
+Students taking the class for honors credit must have a mastery of English composition; in addition, they are required to complete a substantial independent project.
+Students will be encouraged to submit work for publication, such as in the school newspaper or literary magazine.